zhiming99/rpc-frmwrk/python/tests/sftest/README.md

 This is an advanced test case to demonstrate the streaming mechanism.
 It is different from the
-CPP version of `sftest`, in the effort to reduce the complexity of the file transfer logic.
+CPP version of `sftest`, with less complexity of the file transfer than that of the CPP
+`sftest`.

 Unlike the normal RPC request, streaming mechanism requires a set of system defined API to work.
 The workflow is as follows,